tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 “What is written?”, I said, knocking lightly. *What the fuck was written?*

 “That.”
 He pointed.
-The formerly solid space now revealed a sleek, monochromatic hallway.
+The formey solid space now revealed a sleek, monochromatic hallway.
 “That,” he repeated, “is Death’s Door.
-This is Death’s prison.
+This is where Death is detained.
 Obviously, Her capture has not stopped her from taking souls.
 However, in absence of her scythe, we hoped she was confined to this facility.”

 “Hoped?
 Past tense?”

 Yes.
 Death has told us she can leave whenever she wants, at which point she will access the presently unknown layer that holds her cloak.
 While the cloak appears to be normally sized, the interior is capable of holding all souls living and dead from all universes.

-She has informed us that once she accesses her cloak, there will be no stopping her taking back the scythe, at which point she will trigger a mass extinction event.
-When asked why she didn't do it now, she simply responded, “Because it isn't time.
+She has informed us that once she has the cloak, there will be no stopping her taking back the scythe, at which point she will trigger a mass extinction event.
+When asked why she doesn't just get it over with, she simply responded, “Because it isn't time.
 My father is Time and one day I will take Time, too.
 As long as Time lives, so does Man.
 But Time’s time will be up, and the era of Man will die with my father.
-Until then, I will require staff.
-Bring me my Reaper.
-He is close.”
+Until then, I will require staff."

 “...
 It's just a last name, don't you think that''s a little on the nose?”
-This bothered me more than the revelation that death was a corporeal being, apparently female, the daughter of Time itself, and temporarily detained in a doorless prison from which she threatened to end the universe, which is infinite.
+This bothered me more than the revelation that death was a corporeal being, apparently female, the daughter of Time itself, and kinda sorta detained in a doorless and windowless prison from which she threatened to end the universe.

 Compartmentalization is another invaluable skill.
 I couldn't do what I did if I saw the whole picture.
 The childhood that led to the gang that led to the robbery that led to the shooting of a 93-year-old veteran that led to the trial that led to the death penalty that led a 24-year-old to the gurney, whose tears I wipe gently as he is restrained approximately 18 seconds after entering the death chamber.
 I only see a convicted killer with whom I will develop a relationship that inevitably ends with preparing his body for transport to the town funeral home.

+I couldn't handle the prospect of preventing the destruction of infinite realities, but I could get pissed off at this guy for being a dick about my last name.
 See?
 Compartmentalizing.

-I like to think I'm a tough guy, but I just wanted to go home and look cute to my wife in my uniform.
+I like to think I'm a tough guy, but at that moment I just wanted to go home and look cute to my wife in my uniform.

+It was not to be.
 A female voice echoed from past the door.
 “Abandon all hope ye who enter here, Officer Baconater.”

 I spun around, facing the strange man.
 “Is that her?
 Is that…Death?”